 If you being responsible and saving for your child’s education years before he/she attends college, I bet you have taken a look at the average tuition increase in order to try and estimate the amount you need to save so that your child doesn’t have sell a body part in order to pay for school.
-As a person who has paid 3 different schools for tuition (and recently), I know how difficult it can be to pay for the high tuition costs.
+As a person who has paid 3 different schools for tuition, I know how difficult it can be to pay for the high tuition costs.

 What People Claim About Average Tuition Increase

-Recently, I’ve seen a number of other personal finance blogs highlight the recent high increases in tuition.
+Recently, I’ve seen a number of other personal finance media outlets highlight the recent high increases in tuition.
 While I support their efforts to educate the public on the need to save, many are taking one statistic published by various agencies like the College Board, and exaggerating the future costs of tuition.

 I noticed a recent article on US News about the increasing cost of education, and how to predict future costs of tuition.
 Here’s what he says: